Candy (Doja Cat song)

 "Candy" is a song by American rapper and singer Doja Cat for her debut album, Amala (2018).
-Originally put out in 2016 on SoundCloud, getting an early release alongside other Amala songs "Casual", "Roll With Us", and "All Nighter", but was officially released on March 23, 2018, as the second single from the album, through Kemosabe and RCA.
+Originally put out in 2016 on SoundCloud, getting an early release alongside other Amala songs "Casual", "Roll With Us", and "All Nighter", the song was officially released on March 23, 2018, as the second single from the album, through Kemosabe and RCA.
 The song was written by Doja Cat alongside producers Budo & Yeti Beats and additional producer Cambo.
 "Candy" peaked at number 86 on the Billboard Hot 100 chart.

 Background and composition

-"Candy" was written by Amala Dlamini and Cameron Bartolini.
-Bartolini also co-produced the single with Budo and Yeti Beats and worked with the instruments.
-The song was mixed by Neal Pogue.
+Mixing was handled by Neal Pogue.
 "Candy" was released on March 23, 2018, as the second single from Doja Cat's debut studio album Amala (2018).
 Following its release, she posted a preview on her Instagram account.
 The audio video for the song premiered simultaneously as the single.
-According to the sheet music published at Musicnotes.com by Sony/ATV Music Publishing, the song is performed in the key of G Minor with an up-tempo 120 beats per minute.
+According to the sheet music published at Musicnotes.com by Sony/ATV Music Publishing, the song is performed in the key of G minor with a tempo of 120 beats per minute.